DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/docker/13c-managed-machines.markdown

 ## Create and drop machines

 Create machines locally using VirtualBox.
-This driver requires VirtualBox 5+ to be installed on your host.
-Using VirtualBox 4.3+ should work but will give you a warning.
+This driver requires VirtualBox `5+` to be installed on your host.
+Using VirtualBox `4.3+` should work but will give you a warning.
 Older versions will refuse to work.

 {% highlight bash %}
 docker-machine create --driver=virtualbox vbox-test
 {% endhighlight %}

 In another way, you can customize your machine like memory, cpus count, insecure-registries etc. The options:

-Options:

 -   `--virtualbox-memory`: Size of memory for the host in MB.
 -   `--virtualbox-cpu-count`: Number of CPUs to use to create the VM.
 Defaults to single CPU.